Michelle Schatzman

-Michelle Schatzman (1949–2010) was a French mathematician, specializing in applied mathematics, who combined research as a CNRS research director and teaching as a professor at the Claude Bernard University Lyon 1.
+Michelle Véra Schatzman (8 December 1949 – 20 August 2010) was a French analyst and mathematician, specializing in applied mathematics, particularly in topics related to nonlinear analysis and numerical analysis.
+She combined her role as a CNRS research director with teaching as a professor at the Claude Bernard University Lyon 1.
+In 1996, in collaboration with S. Jon Chapman and Jacob Rubinstein, Schatzmann developed a mean-field theory of the vorticity density of superconductivity vortices, now called the Chapman–Rubinstein–Schatzman model.
+In physics, the model is used to describe type-II superconductors.

-Biography
+Early life and education

 Michelle Véra Schatzman was born in a secular Jewish family.
 Her father was French astrophysicist Evry Schatzman, who also was president of the Rationalist Union.
-Her mother Ruth Schatzman (née Fisher) was an associate of Russian in high schools in Lille and Paris, then a lecturer at the Paris VIII University.
+Her mother Ruth Schatzman (née Fisher) took a keen interest in Russian folk tales.
+She was an associate of Russian in high schools in Lille and Paris, then a lecturer at the Paris VIII University.

+Schatzman entered the École normale supérieure de jeunes filles in 1968 and was top of the class.
+She earned the agregation and a PhD in 1971, under the leadership of Haïm Brezis and a state doctorate in 1979 under the direction of Jacques Louis Lions.

 Michelle Schatzman married Yves Pigier in 1975.
-They had two children, Claude Mangoubi (née Pigier), born in 1976 in Clamart, and René Pigier, born in 1983 in Paris.
+They had two children.
 They divorced in 1988.
-Her daughter is married to Dan Mangoubi, an Israeli mathematician, a professor at the Albert Einstein Institute of the University of Jerusalem.
+Her daughter is married to Dan Mangoubi, an Israeli mathematician and a professor at the Albert Einstein Institute of the University of Jerusalem.

-Education and career

-Michelle Schatzman entered École normale supérieure de jeunes filles in 1968.
-She obtained the aggregation and a PhD in 1971, under the leadership of Haïm Brezis and a state doctorate in 1979 under the direction of Jacques Louis Lions.
+Career

+Schatzman led something of a hybrid career, dividing her time between research and teaching.

-She was attaché then research assistant from 1972 to 1984 at the Laboratoire d'analyse numérique in Paris 6, now Laboratoire Jacques-Louis Lions, then from spring 1981, at the Center of Applied Mathematics of the École Polytechnique.
+She was first an attaché, then a research assistant from 1972 to 1984 at the Laboratoire d'analyse numérique in Paris 6, now Laboratoire Jacques-Louis Lions, then from spring 1981, at the Center of Applied Mathematics of the École Polytechnique.

-She became a professor at the Claude Bernard University Lyon 1 in 1984, in the Lyon-Saint-Étienne digital analysis team, which in 1995 became the Laboratory for Applied Mathematics in Lyon (MAPLY), for eight years.
-This laboratory merged in 2005 with other laboratories in Lyons to found the Institut Camille Jordan.
+She became a professor at the Claude Bernard University Lyon 1 in 1984, in the Lyon-Saint-Étienne digital analysis team, which in 1995 became the Laboratory for Applied Mathematics in Lyon (MAPLY), which Schatzman headed for eight years.
+This laboratory merged in 2005 with other laboratories in Lyons, leading to the establishment of the Institut Camille Jordan.

+In 1996, S. Jon Chapman, Jacob Rubinstein and Schatzmann developed a mean-field theory of the vorticity density of superconductivity vortices, now called the Chapman–Rubinstein–Schatzman model.

 She returned to the CNRS in 2005 as a research director while continuing to teach, especially master students.

-Over the years, she has written more than 70 scientific articles, many of them are still frequently quoted.
+Schatzman spent extended stays in foreign universities including the University of California at Berkley, the Institute of Mathematics and its Applications in Minneapolis, and the Courant Institute in New York City.

+After suffering from cancer, Michelle Schatzman died in Lyon on 20 August 2010, aged 60.